The Queen Elizabeth II Bridge opened in 1991 and carries southbound traffic over the Thames between Thurrock and Dartford

 The crossing is a crucial gateway carrying around 160,000 vehicles daily and is a frequent cause of congestion and delay in the area because of capacity limitations and delays at the toll booths.

-Dart Charge will begin at 6am on Sunday 30 November with the last cash payment being taken at the crossing at around 10pm the evening before.
+Dart Charge began operation at 6am on Sunday 30 November with the last cash payment being taken at the crossing at around 10pm the evening before.

 From 30 November 2014 the way you pay the Crossing charge will change when a new scheme called Dart Charge is introduced.
 Dart Charge replaces cash payments at toll booths and the DART-Tag.